 It is important not to try to stifle your child’s angry feelings.
 Aggressive behaviors need your intervention, but feelings need to be expressed.

 As a parent, your goal is to help your children express anger to the person they need to, by telling them directly how they feel, for the right purpose, and in the right way, free of physical and verbal attacks.
+If you need help with parenting, we can help.
+Book an appointment with one of our therapists.

 Next time I will provide some suggestions of things you can do and say to children when they’re experiencing anger and aggression